django-commons/controls/README.md

    ```
 5. Create a pull-request to `main` branch.
 This will trigger terraform to plan the changes in the organization to be
    executed.
 Review the changes and make sure they align with the request.
-6. Merge the pull-request.
+6. Merge the pull request.
 This will trigger terraform to apply the changes in the organization.

 ## Repository Team Change Playbook